5T33Z0/OC-Little-Translated/00. Overview/README.md

 Because the working principles of Windows and macOS are different, Hackintoshes require fixes for certain ACPI Tables.
 Having a correct ACPI is the foundation of stable working Hackintosh. **Hotpatching** is highly recommended to patch the ACPI.
 Hotpatches can be a good way to avoid the so-called `DSDT` errors.

-For more details about ACPI, please refer to the official [`ACPI Specifications`](https://www.acpica.org/documentation); for an introduction to the aml language, please refer to chapter "ASL Syntax Basics".
+For more details about ACPI in general, please refer to the official [ACPI Specifications](https://uefi.org/specs/ACPI/6.4/index.html); for an introduction to the ASL language, please refer to chapter [ACPI Source Language Reference](https://uefi.org/specs/ACPI/6.4/19_ASL_Reference/ACPI_Source_Language_Reference.html?highlight=asl%20syntax).
 </details>
 <details>
 <summary><strong>ACPI Patches in OpenCore</strong></summary>

 ### ACPI Patches in OpenCore
 The following section refers to patching other ACPI Tables apart from the `DSDT.aml`, which most SSDT Hotpatches in the OC Little Repository are addressing.

 OpenCore, applies ACPI changes applied globally to *every* operating system (unlike Clover) in the following order (as defined in the `config.plist`):